zbmed-semtec/mlentory-etl-pipeline/Backend/README.md

 docker-compose --version
 ```

-### Install CUDA Toolkit
+### Setup NVIDIA GPUs

+* You can follow the guide at https://docs.nvidia.com/cuda/wsl-user-guide/index.html if you want to setup the NVDIA GPUs in your WSL.

+* But in general you have to guarantee that you have the GPU drivers, the NVIDIA container toolkit, and you have CUDA toolkit install.

+* If you are using Windows with WSL you have to install the GPU drivers in Windows, otherwise just install the drivers in your host OS.
+    * In Windows you can check the NVIDIA GPU drivers at: https://www.nvidia.com/Download/index.aspx
+    * In Ubuntu you can check how to download the drivers at: https://ubuntu.com/server/docs/nvidia-drivers-installation
+    * Remember to restart your system after installation.

-If you don't have CUDA drivers install to use your GPU for ML development you can follow the instructions here:
+If you don't have CUDA drivers installed to use your GPU for ML development you can follow the instructions here:
 https://developer.nvidia.com/cuda-downloads

 ### Run the project